-- Required Disclosures: a Regulated Entity must disclose PHI to the individual subject of the PHI (or a designated representative) upon his/her request for access and to HHS for enforcement purposes and for HIPAA-related compliance investigations;24 - Prohibited Disclosures: a Regulated Entity may not disclose PHI for certain purposes (e.g., most sales of PHI25) and may only disclose certain types of PHI (e.g., psychotherapy notes,26 minors' PHI27) in limited circumstances; - 3.
-Permissive Disclosures (see Table 4: List of Permissive Exceptions Available to Covered Entities): a Covered Entity may disclose PHI without first obtaining the individual subject of the information's authorization for a variety of purposes (though some of these purposes require that, where practicable, the individual be given an informal opportunity to object to the disclosure28);29 - 4.
-Authorized Disclosures: Any disclosures not required, permitted, or prohibited by the Rule require written authorization from the individual who is the subject of the information.30 authorization for treatment purposes allows a health center to provide a specialist with a patient's entire medical record upon request, enabling the specialist to fully understand the patient's medical condition and provide the most appropriate treatment.
-To balance Regulated Entities' legitimate needs to exchange PHI with patients' interest in the privacy of their information, the Privacy Rule requires that most disclosures be limited to the "minimum [amount of PHI] necessary" to achieve the purpose for which the information was released or requested.31 Determining what amount is the "minimum necessary" is at the discretion of the Covered Entity making the disclosure, using professional judgment under the circumstances.32 The requirement to limit disclosures to the minimum amount necessary does not apply to disclosures without authorization that are required by [state or other] law, made to a provider for treatment purposes, or made to the Secretary for compliance or enforcement purposes nor to disclosures made to the individual subject of the PHI or made pursuant to an individual's authorization.33
+4. Authorized Disclosures: Any disclosures not required, permitted, or prohibited by the Rule require written authorization from the individual who is the subject of the information.
+364

+The Privacy Rule requires written authorization for any disclosure except those required or permitted by the Rule.
+The permissive disclosure exceptions to the authorization requirement are critical to enable proper functioning of the healthcare system.
+For example, the exception permitting disclosure without authorization for treatment purposes allows a health center to provide a specialist with a patient's entire medical record upon request, enabling the specialist to fully understand the patient's medical condition and provide the most appropriate treatment.
+To balance Regulated Entities' legitimate needs to exchange PHI with patients' interest in the privacy of their information, the Privacy Rule requires that most disclosures be limited to the "minimum [amount of PHI] necessary" to achieve the purpose for which the information was released or requested.
+365 Determining what amount is the "minimum necessary" is at the discretion of the Covered Entity making the disclosure, using professional judgment under the circumstances.
+366 The requirement to limit disclosures to the minimum amount necessary does not apply to disclosures without authorization that are required by [state or other] law, made to a provider for treatment purposes, or made to the Secretary for compliance or enforcement purposes nor to disclosures made to the individual subject of the PHI or made pursuant to an individual's authorization.
+367